-During the Year, no related party transactions disclosed in note 32 in the Notes to the Consolidated Financial Statements constituted a connected transaction or continuing connected transaction which should be disclosed pursuant to Rules 14A.49 and 14A.71 of the Listing Rules.
+During the Year, other than the loans from a non-controlling interest disclosed in note 27 in the Notes to the Consolidated Financial Statements constituted a connected transaction or continuing connected transaction which should be disclosed pursuant to Rules 14A.49 and 14A.71 of the Listing Rules.
 The Company has complied with the disclosure requirements set out in Chapter 14A of the Listing Rules.